adilkhan49/tfl/README.md

 In addition to setting up the Confluent environemnt for Kafka, a mariadb will be spun with dummy stations and users loaded.

-### Step 3 - Kafka Connect
+### Step 3 - Stream from MariaDB

-Kafka Connect will look for drivers under CONNECT_PLUGIN_PATH when starting.
+Kafka Connect looks for drivers under CONNECT_PLUGIN_PATH

-Streaming from mariadb.tfl to Kafka
+Stream from mariadb to Kafka

 ```
 curl -X POST http://localhost:8083/connectors -H "Content-Type: application/json" -d '{